Eddie Rosario Preview, Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.02 team ERA that ranks 11th among all league pitching staffs.
+- The Phillies have the 11th-ranked team ERA across all league pitching staffs (4.04).

-- The righty's last appearance came on Monday against the San Diego Padres, when he went five innings, surrendering four earned runs while giving up five hits.
+- The right-hander's most recent time out came on Wednesday against the San Diego Padres, when he went six innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.